 What you’ll need

-To tag products in Instagram, you'll need all of the following:
+To tag products in Instagram, you'll need to meet their set up requirements, including all of the following:

 - A Facebook Business Manager account

 - A Squarespace site selling physical products.
 Digital and service products aren’t supported.

 - Instagram’s approval after following the steps in this guide.